-How can women stay professional at metal detectors — do they have more problems than men in this regard?
-I’ve gotten two questions from readers who have both had problems going through the metal detectors at courthouses.
-First, there’s this one from Reader J:
+How can women stay polished at metal detectors — do they have more problems than men in this regard?
+I’ve gotten two questions from readers who have both had problems going through the metal detectors at courthouses, so I thought we’d round up some best tips for women lawyers at courthouse metal detectors, and other general tips on staying polished at the metal detectors.

 Could you recommend some brands or styles of shoe that won’t set off sensitive metal detectors?
 I can make it through the state courthouse metal detectors just fine, but I think they’ve kicked the federal ones up a notch.
 It’s so embarrassing to have to take off my shoes to walk through, especially when surrounded by older men in suits who’ve gone through without a blip.